coloric/toolkitbrazil/README.md

 - Random generation of CPF and CNPJ numbers
 - CPF and CNPJ validation
-- Check which state a DDD belongs to
+- Checks which state a DDD belongs to
+- Checks if a year is a leap year
+- Calculates the date of Easter Sunday or Carnival Tuesday for a given year
+- Check if a specific date is Easter Sunday or Carnival Tuesday
 - Returns the capital of a state
+- Returns city and state os a zip code
 - String cleaner

+## How to install

+pip install toolkitbrazil

 ## Usage